bibekdahal/8085-simulator/README.md

 ### Comparision of simulation output and hardware output

-1. Review of Assembly Language Programming (Lab 1)
+##### Review of Assembly Language Programming (Lab 1)
 All programs were successfully run in both hardware and simulator and gave exactly same result.

-2. Interfacing with 8255 PPI (Lab 2)
+##### Interfacing with 8255 PPI (Lab 2)
-While the 8255 PPI hardware and PPI window GUI of simulator were feature-wise slightly different, the actual output from programs run in both were similar and the simulator can be considered to be good substitute for actual hardware.
+While the 8255 PPI hardware and PPI window of simulator were feature-wise slightly different, the actual output from programs run in both were similar and the simulator can be considered to be good substitute for actual hardware.

-3. Data Sorter
+##### Data Sorter
 The final output of data sorter from both hardware and simulator were same.
 However, the time required by the simulator seems longer in both random generation and data sorting process.

 ### Discussion and Analysis